MajorZiploc/tooling_notes/code_challenges/notes.md

 optimizations:

-  sometimes doing multiple simple queries that pass through the same table is faster than using group bys,ctes,joins
+  sometimes doing multiple simple queries that pass through the same table (with union all the results ) is faster than using group bys,ctes,joins

 Features to look into: